Skip to main content

 The critical insight from decades of research is that the progestin component can either complement or partially oppose the cardiovascular benefits conferred by estrogen.
 This modulation occurs primarily through the progestin’s interaction with lipid metabolism, vascular function, and inflammatory processes.

 Estrogen, on its own, generally promotes a favorable cardiovascular environment.
 It tends to increase high-density lipoprotein (HDL, the “good” cholesterol), decrease low-density lipoprotein (LDL, the “bad” cholesterol), and promote the relaxation of blood vessels, a process known as vasodilation.
 The specific progestin paired with it can either sustain these benefits or introduce countervailing effects.
-This is largely determined by its and resulting side-activities, particularly its androgenicity.
+This is largely determined by its molecular structure and resulting side-activities, particularly its androgenicity.

 A Tale of Two Molecules Micronized Progesterone Vs Synthetic Progestins